TheMetMan/backdrop-web-install/README.md

 On the Source, export the Config settings, then rsync the whole site to the Target Server.
 On the Target server you will need to change the following:
 In the web/settings.php file, change database settings near the top of the file and the Trusted Hosts and Base URL at the bottom to agree with credentials.
-Edit the .dbCreds file to reflect the new database settings.
 Edit the exportConfigSync file to do the backupEssentials to the correct folder (Matches the Site Folder).
-Do the same for the importConfigSync file, also edit the mysql command to import to the Target Database. remove the old git remote origin repo settings and add again with the correct remote repo.
+Do the same for the importConfigSync file.
+Remove the old git remote origin repo settings and add again with the correct remote repo.

-Now still on the Target Server, run the importConfigSync and choose to import from the Source be it Local, Dev or Prod, and you will have a working site.
+Now still on the Target Server, run the importConfigSync and you will have a working site matching the source site.

 ------------------------------------------------------------------------------------